dumpacson/Blood-Bank-Donation-System/README.md

 ## Sitemap

-This sitemap contains information regarding the website's pages and the relationships between them.
+The sitemap below contains information regarding the website's pages and the relationships between them.

 Click [here](https://github.com/dumpacson/Blood-Bank-Management-System/issues/1#issue-1512838003) to view the sitemap.<br/><br/>